 CITY OF LEADVILLE

-NOTICE IS HEREBY GIVEN that on the 4th day of June, 2019, the Leadville City Council considered and passed the following ordinance on first reading.
-Second and Final Reading and a Public Hearing will be held on July 16, 2019 at 6:00 PM:
+NOTICE IS HEREBY GIVEN that on the 1st day of September 2020, the Leadville City Council considered and passed the following ordinance, with amendments, on second reading Tuesday, September 1, 2020.

 CITY OF LEADVILLE, COLORADO